Shipping to the USA from Canada: 2026 Guide (Courier vs. Postal vs. Trucking)

 2. Other Government Agencies (PGA)

-If you are shipping specific commodities, you need more than just customs clearance:
+If you ship specific commodities, you need more than customs clearance:

-- FDA (Food and Drug Administration): Required for all food and snacks.
-You must file "Prior Notice" and get a PN Number before shipping.
+- FDA (Food and Drug Administration): Required for food and snacks.
+You must file "Prior Notice" and obtain a PN number before shipping.

 - Fish and Wildlife: For goods made from animal products or mother of pearl.

-Understanding the duty-free thresholds can save you (and your customers) significant money.
+Understanding the current duty rules can save you and your customers significant money.

 USMCA / CUSMA Preference

-If your goods are made in Canada or Mexico, they qualify for duty-free import under the USMCA agreement.
-You must provide a valid Certification of Origin.
+If your goods are made in Canada or Mexico, they qualify for duty-free import under the USMCA agreement, which shields them from the base MFN duty.
+You must provide a valid certification of origin.

 Importer of Record to the USA